Sabotsy Anjiro

 Sabotsy Anjiro is a rural municipality that is composed by two towns (Sabotsy & Anjiro) in Madagascar.
 It belongs to the district of Moramanga, which is a part of Alaotra-Mangoro Region.
 The population of the commune was estimated to be 17,418 in 2018 and lies approximately 80 km west of Antananarivo, along the National Road 2 to Toamasina.

 Primary and junior level secondary education are available in town.
 The majority 80% of the population of the commune are farmers.
 The most important crop is rice, while other important products are beans and cassava.
 Services provide employment for 20% of the population.

 Both towns, Sabotsy and Anjiro have a train station along the Antananarivo East coast line.
 They lie at the Mangoro River.

 In Anjiro there are the Andriamanovoka Falls, a waterfall of 120m near the fokontany Andriamanovoka.

 Roads

-The municipality of Sabotsy Anjiro is crossed by the National Road 2.
+The municipality of Sabotsy Anjiro is crossed by the National Road 2 and by the railroad from Antananarivo to Toamasina.